lys1995/ME13_InterScool_GetReadyForSchool/README.md

 We would like to provide assisstance in learning Enlgish and better adapting life in Australia for ELICOS students.

 ## Technologies
-* IDE - Visual Studio 2019
+* IDE - Visual Studio community 2019
-* Framework - Asp.Net MVC
+* Framework - ASP.NET MVC 4.8
 * Front End - Bootstrap 4.0, JS, CSS, Html
 * Database - Microsoft SQL server,C# to manipulate data
 * Cloud Hosting - Microsoft Azure